flexera-public/cmdb/README.md

   1. Decouple your modern (12-factor) application from the CM mechanism that is used to deploy it, transforming CMDB keys and values into the enviroment variables that your app expects.
-  2. Help you deploy your "legacy" application that expects its configuration to be written to disk files, rewriting those files with data taken from the CMDB.
+  2. Deploy legacy applications that expect their configuration to be written to disk files by rewriting files at app-load time, substituting CMDB variables into the files as required.

-The gem has two primary interfaces:
+The gem has three primary interfaces:

-- The `cmdb shim` command populates the environment with values and/or rewrites hardcoded config files, then spawns your application.
-It can also be told to watch the filesystem for changes and send a signal e.g. `SIGHUP` to your application, bringing reload-on-edit functionality to any app.
+  1. The `cmdb shim` command populates the environment with values and/or rewrites hardcoded config files, then spawns your application.
-- The `CMDB::Interface` object provides a programmatic API for querying CMDBs.
+  2. The `CMDB::Interface` object provides a programmatic API for querying CMDBs.
 Its `#to_h` method transforms the whole configuration into an environment-friendly hash if you prefer to seed the environment yourself, without using the shim.
+  3. The `cmdb shell` command navigates your k/v store using filesystem-like metaphors (`ls`, `cd`, and so forth)

 # Getting Started

-## Determine CMDB sources
+## Determine sources

 Sources are specified with the `--source` option when you run the CLI.
+This option applies to all subcommands (`shim`, `shell`, etc) and must appear before the subcommand.

 You can add as many sources as you'd like.
-All sources are specified as a URI, where the scheme tells CMDB which driver to use and the other parts of the URL determine how to locate the source.
+All sources are specified as a URI, where the scheme tells CMDB which driver to use and how to interpret the rest of the URI.

 Sources can optionally have a "prefix" which is used as a common prefix of all key names under the source.
 When CMDB can identify the prefix for your source,